 2.New Crypto Tax Regime from Personal Perspective (shareholders & founders).

-Understanding how corporate taxation interacts with personal taxation is essential for effective structuring.
+The 8% flat rate applies equally to individuals and companies on disposal gains.
+Understanding how the 8% regime interacts with personal and corporate taxation is essential for effective structuring.

 Two-Level Tax Structure: Company & Individual